 Even with the new features of Modern Excel, we still consider it to be the “Swiss Army knife of software” or the “second-best solution” because although you can do practically anything in Excel, but it’s not always the best tool for the job.
 For example, you could write your To Do List in Excel but there are a thousand task management apps that will integrate with other systems and do a much better job.
 You can keep your company accounts in Excel, but a purpose-built general ledger system will deliver a much better result.

 So, why do we still use Excel, even though a better solution might exist?
 For building a financial model, putting together a budget, or analysing a new business opportunity, you’d be hard pressed to find a more suitable tool.
-Here are some of the main reasons most finance professionals choose to use Excel over a potentially better solution:
+Here’s an extract from Chapter 2 of “Financial Modeling in Excel for Dummies” which outlines some of the main reasons most finance professionals choose to use Excel over a potentially better solution:

 - Every business already has Excel installed.
 You won’t need to purchase extra licenses or pay for expensive consultants to install it.

 - Little training is needed.
 Most users have some familiarity with Excel, which means other people will be able to edit, change, and understand your Excel model.

 - Excel is so very flexible.
 You can build almost anything you can imagine in Excel (within the size limitations of the data model, of course).

 - Excel “talks” to other systems very well.
 With Power Query in Excel or Power BI you can report, model, and contrast virtually any data, from any source, all in one report.